 Florala - Lockhart is a very small town located in the state of Alabama.
 With a population of 3,484 people and just one neighborhood, Florala - Lockhart is the 157th largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Florala - Lockhart is generally considered to be a blue-collar town.
-38.11% of the Florala - Lockhart workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Florala - Lockhart, you'll notice that it is more blue-collar than most other communities in America.
+38.11% of Florala - Lockhart’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Florala - Lockhart is a town of professionals, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Florala - Lockhart who work in teaching (11.54%), healthcare (9.98%), and office and administrative support (9.90%).

 The per capita income in Florala - Lockhart in 2022 was $28,731, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $114,924 for a family of four.
 However, Florala - Lockhart contains both very wealthy and poor people as well.